Lucy-Forrest-Lab/AlignMe/index.md

 ---

 #### Web Server
-A webserver of AlignMe is available at
+A webserver for running the AlignMe code, including transmembrane and secondary structure predictions, is available at:
 <http://www.bioinfo.mpg.de/AlignMe>

 ---